sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 - Relying Party to Identity Provider

-This profile is based upon the International Government Assurance Profile (iGov) for OpenID Connect 1.0 [[?OpenID.iGov]] as published by the OpenID Foundation (https://openid.net/foundation/).
+This profile is based upon the International Government Assurance Profile (iGov) for OpenID Connect 1.0 [[OpenID.iGov]] as published by the OpenID Foundation (https://openid.net/foundation/).
 It should be considered a fork of this profile, as the iGov profile is geared more towards a United States context and the Netherlands towards a European Union context.